kleene-project/docs/building/introduction.md

 duplicated with zero storage costs.
 Only the data that is written during the build process takes up actual space on the hosts filesystem.

-Note that unlike Docker images there is concept of layers in Kleene.
+Note that unlike Docker images there is no concept of layers in Kleene.
 Kleene uses zfs [snapshots](https://man.freebsd.org/cgi/man.cgi?query=zfs-snapshot) and [clones](https://man.freebsd.org/cgi/man.cgi?query=zfs-clone)
 when creating images and containers.